CesiumGS/3d-tiles/specification/README.md

 * Will be transformed by both the tile's `transform` and root tile's `transform`.
 For example, in the following tileset referencing an external tileset, the computed transform for `T3` is `[T0][T1][T2][T3]`.

 ![](figures/tileTransformExternalTileset.png)

-#### Geometric error

-Geometric error is a nonnegative number that defines the error, in meters, introduced if this tile is rendered and its children are not.
-At runtime, the geometric error is used to compute _Screen-Space Error_ (SSE), i.e., the error measured in pixels.
-The SSE determines _Hierarchical Level of Detail_ (HLOD) refinement, i.e., if a tile is sufficiently detailed for the current view or if its children should be considered.

-The geometric error is determined when creating the tileset and based on a metric like point density, tile sizes in meters, or another factor specific to that tileset.
-In general, a higher geometric error means a tile will be refined more aggressively, and children tiles will be loaded and rendered sooner.

-> **Implementation Note:** Typically, a property of the root tile, such as size, is used to determine a geometric error.
-Then each successive level of children uses a lower geometric error, with leaf tiles generally having a geometric error of 0.

 #### Bounding volume spatial coherence